Structure of modules stably annihilated by a fixed ideal

-\section{Finite $\Omega_{R}(\operatorname{CM}_{\mathfrak{m}}(R))$-type}
+\section{Finite $\Omega(\operatorname{CM}_{\mathfrak{m}}(R))$-type}

 In this section, we state and prove Theorem \ref{mainthm} and provide its applications.
-We begin with the following elementary lemma concerning faithfully flat extensions of the annihilators of $\Ext$ modules. \begin{lem} Let $R\to S$ be a local homomorphism and $S$ is flat over $R$.
+We begin with the following elementary lemma concerning faithfully flat extensions of the annihilators of $\Ext$ modules. \begin{lem} Let $R\to S$ be a flat local homomorphism of local rings.
 Then for all modules $M\in\mod R$ and integers $n\geq0$, the following equality holds:

-In particular, we have $(\sa_{R}(M))S\subseteq \sa_{S}(M\otimes_{R}S)$. \end{lem} \begin{proof} Note that the isomorphism $\Omega_{S}^{n}(M\otimes_{R}S)\cong\Omega_{R}^{n}(M)\otimes_{R}S$ holds.
+In particular, we have $(\sa_{R}M)S\subseteq \sa_{S}(M\otimes_{R}S)$. \end{lem} \begin{proof} Note that the isomorphism $\Omega_{S}^{n}(M\otimes_{R}S)\cong\Omega^{n}(M)\otimes_{R}S$ holds.
 Since $S$ is faithfully flat over $R$, we have

-Combining this with the isomorphism $\Ext_{R}^{n}(M,\Omega_{R}^{n}M)\otimes_{R}S\cong\Ext_{S}^{n}(M\otimes_{R}S,\Omega_{S}^{n}(M\otimes_{R}S))$, the assertion follows. \end{proof} The following lemma deals with the zero-dimensional case after factoring out a regular sequence in the proof of Theorem \ref{mainthm}. \begin{lem} Let $(R,\m,k)$ be a noetherian local ring, and $I$ an ideal of $R$ such that $\m^{n}\subseteq I\subseteq\m$ for some positive integer $n$.
+Combining this with the isomorphism $\Ext_{R}^{n}(M,\Omega^{n}M)\otimes_{R}S\cong\Ext_{S}^{n}(M\otimes_{R}S,\Omega_{S}^{n}(M\otimes_{R}S))$, the assertion follows. \end{proof} The following lemma deals with the zero-dimensional case after factoring out a regular sequence in the proof of Theorem \ref{mainthm}. \begin{lem} Let $(R,\m,k)$ be a noetherian local ring, and $I$ an ideal of $R$ such that $\m^{n}\subseteq I\subseteq\m$ for some positive integer $n$.
 Then for every module $M$ in $\mod R/I$, we have $\Omega_{R/I}M\in\mod R/\m^{n-1}=\left|k\right|_{n-1}^{R}$.
 Therefore, one has

 \end{lem} \begin{proof} Let $M$ be a finitely generated $R/I$-module.
 Since the syzygy $\Omega_{R/I}M$ is taken from a minimal free resolution of $M$, it is contained in $(\m/I)(R/I)^{\oplus s}$ for some $s \geq 0$.
 Hence, we have